callumstew/ubuild-jekyll/index.md

     link_text: About
   - link: /faqs.html
     link_text: FAQs
+  - link: "/register_info.html"
+    link_text: "Registration Guide"
   - link: https://phidatalab.org
     link_text: Team
 - template: hero-banner-w-image
   block: hero-2
   headline: Covid<br><strong>Collab</strong><br>
   content: |
-    Welcome to the <b>Covid Collab</b>!
+    Welcome to the <b>Covid Collab Research Study</b>

-    <p>Covid Collab is a <b>citizen science</b> research project calling for the donation of data from you to help study physical and mental health effects of Covid-19.</p>
+    <p>This is a <b>citizen science</b> research project calling for the donation of data from you to help study the physical and mental health effects of Covid-19.</p>

-    <p><strong>To do this we need data only you can provide.
-Download the Mass Science App to find out how to get involved.</strong></p>
+    <p><strong>To do this we need data only you can provide. <br>Download the Mass Science App to find out how to get involved.</strong></p>

+    <p><strong>Own a Fitbit?</strong> We are especially interested in you joining our study.
   cta:
     enabled: true
     url: https://play.google.com/store/apps/details?id=org.phidatalab.masssci